openearth/xbeach-docs/docs/tutorials/vegetation_lab/index.rst

 Using the XBeach MATLAB Toolbox
 -------------------------------

 For users that have access to MATLAB, it is recommended to download the XBeach MATLAB Toolbox, which can be accessed via the Open Earth initiative (https://publicwiki.deltares.nl/display/OET/OpenEarth).
 The toolbox contains a variety of handy functions that can help you set up your model.
-To give you an idea on how you can use the toolbox for this particular tutorial, a script was added that will generate all the model files itself ('setup_lovas_model.m').
-In addition, a script is added that can plot some of the results ('plot_lovas.m').
+To give you an idea on how you can use the toolbox for this particular tutorial, a script was added that will generate all the model files itself ('files/MatlabScripts/setup_lovas_model.m').
+In addition, a script is added that can plot some of the results ('files/MatlabScripts/plot_lovas.m').

 Please note that XBeach is entirely independent from MATLAB and you do not need MATLAB in order to use XBeach.
 It is, however, handy for pre- and postprocessing.